ginigangadharan/sitev2/_pages/terraform-questions.md

 Q. The Terraform Registry is a public registry.
 For private use of such a browsable marketplace of modules, you must use the Private Registry available in the Terraform Cloud or Enterprise version.
 True

-Q. What command you can use to get human-readable output from a state or plan file?
+-Q. What command you can use to get human-readable output from a state or plan file?
 `terraform show`

 Q. How to add provider to Terraform v0.12 configuration?